garth5689/garth5689.github.io/_posts/2017-02-09-boggle_solver.md

 def trie_member(trie, word):
-    # try to fetch the membership from the list in memory first.
-    try:
-        return TRIE_MEMBERS[word]

     # if the word has not been tested already, calculate whether the string
     # is not a valid word/prefix, whether it is a prefix to possible words
     # or a word itself.